sass/sass/proposal/package-importer.d.ts.md

-* Let `resolvedPaths` be a list of the results of calling `PACKAGE_EXPORTS_RESOLVE(packageRoot, subpathVariant, exports, [condition])` as defined in the [Node resolution algorithm specification, with each `subpathVariants` as `subpathVariant`.
+* Let `resolvedPaths` be a list of the results of calling `PACKAGE_EXPORTS_RESOLVE(packageRoot, subpathVariant, exports, [condition])` as defined in the [Node resolution algorithm specification], with each `subpathVariants` as `subpathVariant`.

 * If `resolvedPaths` contains more than one resolved URL, throw an error.